rjilani/springclodufunction/Readme.md

-This is a demo about how to use the sprinf cloud function with Spring boot adapter
+This is a demo about how to use the spring cloud function with Spring boot adapter

-The dmo also shows how to laod the custom keystore and test the prsence of keystore alias
+The demo also shows how to laod the custom keystore and test the presence of a keystore alias

 how to run: mvn clean package

-Load target/springclodufunction-1.0-SNAPSHOT-shaded.jar to aws lambda and then run the test
+Load target/springclodufunction-1.0-shaded.jar to aws lambda and then create the test event with a string

-Test: "ABBA"
+E.g. Test: "ABBA"